Grades: 5-12

 American, was the first among many murdered shortly after the September

-11, 2001 attacks, because he looked like an Arab Muslim.
+11, 2001 attacks, because the murderer thought he was an Arab Muslim.

 In 2020 during the COVID-19 pandemic, the head of U.S. government and